 Syphilis is caused by a spiral bacterium, a spirochaete named Treponema pallidum.
 You need special dark ground microscopy to see the little organisms, they’re like tiny little corkscrews on speed, darting about in a random manner.

-Syphilis is an ancient disease, and famous too – many historical figures were victims of this infection, including King Henry the 8th and Oscar Wilde.
+Syphilis is an ancient disease, and famous too – many historical figures were victims of this infection, including Oscar Wilde, Charles Baudelaire and Adolf Hitler.
 The first recorded cases in Europe were in 1494 after King Charles VIII of France invaded Italy.
 The English called it the French disease, whilst the French called it the Neapolitan disease or the Spanish disease.
 Even back then it was all about blaming someone else!
 There is also a popular theory that syphilis was brought back from the New World by Christopher Columbus and his crew.
 The Scottish evocatively called it the “grandgore” which is one of my personal favourites.

 Before the era of antibiotics treatments for syphilis were largely unsuccessful, and extremely unpleasant – so unpleasant that it was often remarked that if the disease didn’t kill you, the cure probably would!
 Mercury was a popular treatment, either as an ointment or lotion, or as part of an awful concoction the patient was meant to drink.
 We now know of course that mercury is highly neurotoxic in its own right (think Mad Hatter’s Disease), leading to the popular saying “A night with Venus, a lifetime with mercury”.
 Other treatments included patients being made to sit in a hot box to “sweat out” the disease, and the drinking of toxic arsenic preparations.
 It was not until the discovery of penicillin that we finally had an effective and safe cure for syphilis, and amazingly it’s still the treatment of choice, with no resistance being documented.